paperclip-ui/paperclip/README.md

 <TodoItem className="done" />
 ```

+### How can I use Paperclip in my project? 🤔

+Paperclip is meant for _styling_ and creating primitive components.
+It's almost like a design system tool, and replaces other tools like styled components, BEM (CSS pattern), CSS modules, etc.

+Paperclip works well with CSS frameworks like Tailwind since you can load these CSS frameworks into the designer and use them when you're creating your UIs visually. ✨

 ### Not your typical HTML and CSS

 Paperclip hopes to remove some of the gotchas around HTML and CSS (e.g:selectors) by introducing _different_ syntax for styling elements.
 The DSL is also a _reflection_ of an ideal user experience similar to Figma and other design tools, hoping to create an inviting experience for people who are mostly living in those spaces.